 Sulfur/Soul is extracted by reducing raw matters to Mercurius/Spirit.
 This means a dissolution in our universal dissolvent alkahest/Mercurius.
 Then a unification of at least two Mercurii through the putrefactive phase.
 Further, pouring/washing and feeding with the set-aside Mercurius will extract Sulfur from the first black phase of the second work.

 Can we do the main work if we have forgotten to set aside enough Mercurius?

-No, because all the wedding processes, pouring/washing, and embryo feeding, will be done with the Mercurius set aside at the end of the first-preparatory work.
+No, because all the wedding processes, pouring/washing, and embryo feeding will be done with the Mercurius set aside at the end of the first-preparatory work.

 Why is it correct to say that alchemical marriage is a union between women?

 Because salt, to get ready for the alchemical wedding, must be previously reduced in Mercurius by another Mercurius.
-So the marriage is actually a union between at least two Mercurii, and one of the key symbols of the mercury is a woman.
+So the marriage is a union between at least two Mercurii, and one of the key symbols of the mercury is a woman.

-Why one spouse is named Sulfur and the other Mercurius?
+Why is one spouse named Sulfur and the other Mercurius?